 The Abkhazis had each led privileged lives in their early days.
 Their tastes were refined and they shared a great appreciation for music, literature and art.
 Their garden became the focus of their own artistic creativity.
 Working with a magnificent site, they chose to explore its possibilities; not be stifled by its limitations.
 They carefully chose plants that would enhance its natural beauty, seeking out the best available plants from the finest nurseries of the day.
 The list of their gardening mentors is a who’s who of Victoria’s most distinguished horticulturalists.
 For over 40 years the Abkhazis continued an intense process of experimentation and constant refinement.
 Later in life Peggy would admit that “the garden became our child.”

 Nicholas died in 1987, and Peggy remained in their home for the next two years.
 After she died in 1994, at age 92, the Garden changed hands a few times.
 It was purchased by TLC, The Land Conservancy of British Columbia, in February 2000, after a successful campaign to rescue it from becoming a high-density townhouse complex.
-The Garden was saved and TLC continues to fundraise to pay off the mortgage on the property.
+The Garden was purchased and TLC currently holds a mortgage for $865,000 on the property.

 | Prince Nicholas Abkhazi